terms & conditions for our public sessions

 a) the consent of all persons who may feature in such photographs or videos (or, in the case of children, their parent(s), carer(s) or guardian(s)), is obtained prior to doing so; and

-b) any photographs or videos taken are retained for personal use only and are not published on social media.
+b) any photographs or videos taken are retained for personal use only.

 8. Our obligations